maxep/MXSegmentedControl/README.md

 ## Usage

-+ You can configure a simple segemented control like following:
++ You can configure a simple segmented control like following:

 ```swift
 segmentedControl.append(title: "First")